How to Use BHO Concentrates: Tips for Shatter, Budder, Oil, Wax & Live Resin

 - The middle ground between shatter and sap

-- A very versatile consistency, our favorite to work with
+- A very versatile consistency, and our personal favorite to work with

 - The perfect consistency for wrapping snakes around joints or blunts